arjunbiju5/AwayZone1/README.md

 # AwayZone
- A multi-feature Android app for anti-social situations
+ A multi-feature Android app for anti-social situations.